T809DATA/T809DATA_2023/01_decision_trees/README.md

 ### Part 2.5
 Implement `IrisTreeTrainer.confusion_matrix(self)` that returns the [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix) on the test data.
 You should implement this metric yourself!

-## Independent Part
+## Independent Part (optional)
 **Note:** *This is a pre-formulated independent question.
-In future assignments you will be asked to demonstrate your capability to add relevant insight to your assignment.
-The work suggested below is examplary of the type of insight you might add in future assignments.
-To get full marks on this assignment you must complete this independent part.*
+In future assignments you could be asked to demonstrate your capability to add relevant insight to your assignment.
+The work suggested below is examplary of the type of insight you might add in future assignments.*

 Add a method `IrisTreTrainer.plot_progress()` to the class that plots the accuracy on the test set as a function of training samples.
 You should start by training on only one sample and end on training on all the training samples.